ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-Now we can start the tutorial example together with the VPP.
+Now we can start the tutorial example together with VPP.
 Verify the expected output using the VPP CLI console:
 ```bash
 vpp# sh int
               Name               Idx    State  MTU (L3/IP4/IP6/MPLS)     Counter          Count